manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Percolate_index.md

 <!-- example pq -->
 Percolate index is a special index which stores queries instead of documents.
 It is used for prospective searches (or "search in reverse").

-* See section [Percolate query](Searching/Percolate_query.md) for more details about performing a search query against a percolat index.
+* See section [Percolate query](Searching/Percolate_query.md) for more details about performing a search query against a percolate index.
 * See section [Adding rules to a percolate index](Adding_documents_to_an_index/Adding_rules_to_a_percolate_index.md) to learn how to prepare an index for searching.

 The schema of a percolate index is fixed and contains the following fields: